jennifermulroy/12-NLP/README.md

 ## N-Grams and Frequency Analysis

-N-Grams and Frequency analysis were performed at the word level.
+N-Grams and Frequency analysis are performed at the word level.
 N-gram is a contiguous sequence of n items from a given sequence of text or speech.
 Frequency counts the number of times a word is used.
 Both are helpful in providing insight into words and phrases commonly associated with the text.

 In this analysis, `ngram` of size 2 was used from the `NLTK` library, and `Counter` to perform Frequency analysis from the `Collections` module.